imcf/file-size-age-metrics/README.md

 ufw allow from $SOURCE to any port fsa-metrics
 ```

+## 🪂 Running via cron ⏰

+In case you need the metrics exporter on a system where you are lacking
+administrative privileges, running the exporter in kind of a
+*poor-man's'service* approach through `cron` using a wrapper script is
+absolutely feasible!

+The wrapper script assumes the `fsa-metrics` venv will be placed in
+`$HOME/.virtualenvs/`, if that's not the case the path prefix in the script
+requires to be adjusted.

 ## Known limitations

 Currently only a single directory tree can be monitored.
 Adding support for